Nose Piercing Healing Times: How Long Do They Take to Heal?

 What Can Affect Nose Piercing Healing Times?

 Several different factors play a role in how long it will take for your individual nose piercing to heal.
-In spite of this, regardless of the average healing time, your body and the things you do during the healing period can make the process take more or less time.
-Here are the things to consider.
+Regardless of the average healing time, your body and your aftercare will determine how long healing actually takes.
+Here are some things to consider.

 Picking at the skin or scabs

 Picking at forming scabs can irritate the area or lead to additional sores and bleeding around the nose piercing.
 Pulling at the scabs or crust can rip the skin beneath, slowing healing time.

 Submerging the piercing in water